White Sauce Pasta with Vegetables

-This one is seriously taking me back.
-Because when we didn't know all the fancy pasta names and recipes, this is what was made at home.
-A basic bechamel sauce that was whisked to creaminess and a bunch of veggies and macaroni tossed in it for pure comfort food.
+This white sauce pasta recipe is seriously taking me back to my childhood.
+Back then we didn’t really know all the fancy pasta names and recipes, so this is what my mom made at home.
+A basic bechamel sauce pasta that was whisked to creaminess along with lots of veggies and macaroni – it was pure comfort food!

 Base of White Sauce Pasta – Bechamel Sauce